hivesolutions/appier/doc/models.md

 * `private` - Private attributes are not retrieved in `get` or `find` operations (useful to keep passwords safe for example).
 This behaviour can be bypassed by passing `rules = False` to these methods.
-* `immutable` - Immutable attributes cannot be modified, they can only be set at creation time.
+* `immutable` - Immutable attributes cannot be modified, they can only be set at creation time, unless the `immutables_a` flag is set on save.
 * `meta` - The meta data type associated with the field (eg: `url`, `text`, `longtext`, etc.) used for external applications of the field (context specific).
 * `description` - String value that describes the field in a human readable way (preferably in english).